 We all want the very best for our children and that should extend to the health and wellbeing of their teeth.
-At Styrt Orthodontics, we work with children and their parents to make sure they know how best to look after young teeth.
+At Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry, we work with children and their parents to make sure they know how best to look after young teeth.
 After all, they’re the foundation to a great smile.

 Here are some ways we can all work together to help your child get the best teeth possible: